CodingNomads/mentor-docs/docs/05_tools.md

 # Code Reviews: GitHub

 Currently, we use GitHub inline comments for code reviews.
-Check out the **Forum Post** for suggestions on how to do those.
+Check out the **Forum Post** for suggestions on how to give helpful and effective code reviews:

 *   [Giving and getting code reviews](http://forum.codingnomads.co/t/about-the-code-reviews-category/38)

+If you are not familiar with giving code reviews in GitHub, check out our [Guide on giving GitHub Reviews](14_tips.md#do-code-reviews-on-github).

 # Feedback: Trello